Emblems of the International Red Cross and Red Crescent Movement: Use of the emblems in the United States

-A notable exception to this is the United States where, although the United States first ratified the Geneva Conventions in 1882, for 18 years no legislation was passed to enact treaty obligations regarding the protection of the Red Cross symbol.
+Although the United States first ratified the Geneva Conventions in 1882, for 18 years no legislation was passed to enact treaty obligations regarding the protection of the Red Cross symbol.

 On 6 June 1900, the bill to charter the American National Red Cross (ARC) was signed into law.
 Section 4, which ultimately was codified as 18 U.S.C. §706, protected the Greek red cross symbol by making it a misdemeanor for any person or association to use the Red Cross name or emblem without the organization's permission.
 Penalties included imprisonment not to exceed one year and a fine between $1 and $500, payable to the ARC.
 There had been seven trademark registrations for Greek red crosses by entities unrelated to the Red Cross at the time the ARC was incorporated.
 The existence of these users was recognized in congressional discussion of the act.
 However, lawmakers took no action to prohibit the rights of these earlier users.

 In 1905, when Congress was revising the ARC's charter, the issue of pre-existing rights to use the emblem was again raised.
 Lawmakers reiterated Congress' intent that the prohibitions on use of the Red Cross name and emblem did not make unlawful the use of the Greek red cross by those with otherwise established rights.
 However, these sentiments were again not reflected in the Red Cross charter revision.
 At the time of the 1905 revision, the number of trademark registrations with a Greek red cross had grown to 61, including several by Johnson & Johnson.
 Concerned over potential pre-emption, commercial users lobbied for codification of their existing trademark rights.

 In 1910, Congress formally established that lawful use of the Red Cross name and emblem that began prior to 5 January 1905, could continue, but only if that use was "for the same purpose and for the same class of goods".
 Later, the U.S. ratified the 1949 revisions to the Geneva Conventions with a specific reservation that pre-1905 Red Cross trademarks would not be disturbed as long as the Red Cross is not used on "aircraft, vessels, vehicles, buildings or other structures, or upon the ground", all of which are likely to be confused with military uses.